About me and links

 What was a surprise was when another close neighbour, who’s son I used to play with took his own life when he was caught ‘helping himself’ [as Mum put it] from Arnos Grove tube station where he worked in the ticket office.
 Poor man, he couldn’t face the ignominy of court proceedings.
 Nowadays no-one would give a hoot.
 Although closed on the day when he made his final journey the curtains were certainly twitching all along the street.

 While the neighbours tended their gardens of a Sunday often we’d go to the park.
 We were very lucky to have a choice of two fairly close by.
 Arnos Park through which runs the Piccadilly line to Southgate and just a wee bit further was Broomfield Park.
 What a sad shadow of it’s former self we see now.
-Then beautifully kept gardens, 3 lakes, one where I’d take my model boats, another with mature weeping willows that gave salvation against the summer sun and a gorgeous bandstand at the waters edge.
+Then beautifully kept gardens, three lakes, one was circular and shallow where I’d take my model boats.
+Another with mature weeping willows that gave salvation against the summer sun and a gorgeous bandstand at the waters edge.
 The middle lake was directly opposite Broomfield House, a 17th century country house given to the Borough by Lord Broomfield with all it’s 52 acres of beautiful grounds for all to enjoy.
 The first floor was used as a mother and baby medical centre.
 Ascending the lovely wide and creaky staircase you’d pass oil paintings and murals on the walls.
 The ground floor contained a delightful museum which had many stuffed small animals beautifully posed and displayed in glass cases.
 The highlight was a glass-sided working beehive that always fascinated adults and children alike including me.
 I think many kids learned what cooperation and teamwork can achieve by watching those bees at work.
 We might have even witnessed the actual neighbour-slaying killer bee leaving for it’s last suicide mission and not known it.
 There was a lovely little cafe with seating on a terrace to the rear where 4 old pennies bought you a packet of Smiths crisps with the little blue bag of salt in and a cup of tea was sixpence.
 There’d not be a drop of tea or crumb of crisp remaining when we left the painted metal table.

 If you stood at the main entrance with your back to Broomfield House the view over the lake to an avenue of mature elm trees was a wonder to behold.
 Dutch Elm disease put paid to the trees although a replanting scheme has helped to put back a little glory.